 PVA is a better choice for mending archeological ceramic, bones or wood mainly because the repaired surface is required to be untreated or untouched.
 The bonding principal of PVA is that it soaks into porous materials such as old ceramic, bones, wood, etc. For best adherence strength and longevity, use the proper PVA viscosity (V15 or V25 for porous ceramic).

 Resin epoxies are a better choice for mending all nonporous materials and porous materials that require complete restoration (fillers and coloring).
 See more details on material used

-We are often asked which adhesive is the best for pottery or ceramic restoration?
+We are, as repair service studio, often asked which adhesive is the best for pottery or ceramic restoration?
 Generally, our answer is Resin Epoxies or PVA (Polyvinyl Acetate).
 Either choice can be selected depending on your objective and the material of the repaired item.

 The benefits of PVA (Polyvinyl Acetate) are:

 1) Will not yellow and has good stability to light (UV)